GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/ppo_algorithm.typ

         State[]
         Cmt[Optimize the actor and critic networks]
         State[
-          Split #ppo-traj-buffer in mini-batches (#ppo-mini-batch) of transitions ]
+          Split #ppo-traj-buffer in mini-batches of #ppo-mini-batch-size transitions each.
+        ]
         For(
           cond: [$k "in" 1 dots #n-ppo-epochs$],